vidbase/vidbase.dev/packages/prefers-mode/README.md

 export default IndexPage
 ```

-See [example](../../examples/prefers-mode) for a working next.js example.
+See [example](../../examples/prefers-mode) for a more detailed working Next.js example.